VibhaBelavadi/VibhaBelavadi/README.md

 ### Hi there 👋

 Welcome to my page.
-I'm Vibha Belavadi, PhD Candidate at UT Dallas, Richardson.
+I'm Vibha Belavadi, a final year PhD Candidate at University of Texas at Dallas, Richardson.
 I am expected to graduate in Fall 2021.

 My area of interests are Adversarial Machine Learning & Deep Learning, Computer Vision, Data Security & Privacy, and Model Interpretability and Fairness for Social Good.